Political Spectrum

 So, any thoughts on my conclusion?
 (The colors aren’t showing up here like they did when I made this, but it’s not worth redoing them now.)

-4 replies on “Political Spectrum”
+4 responses to “Political Spectrum”

 John Dean in his book, “Conservatives Without Conscience” goes through some of the analysis you just did in trying to understand the currents of modern conservatism.
 His conclusion was that conservatism has drifted dangerously towards the authoritarian side of the spectrum.
 The libertarian aspects of historical conservatism seems to be creating alot of cognitive dissonance among conservatives and I would conclude, that defining someone as a “conservative” is not as helpful as it once was.